github/docs/content/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates.md

 * `@dependabot unignore DEPENDENCY_NAME` closes the current pull request, clears all `ignore` conditions stored for the dependency, then opens a new pull request that includes available updates for the specified dependency.
 For example, `@dependabot unignore lodash` would open a new pull request that includes updates for the Lodash dependency.
 * `@dependabot unignore DEPENDENCY_NAME IGNORE_CONDITION` closes the current pull request, clears the stored `ignore` condition, then opens a new pull request that includes available updates for the specified ignore condition.
 For example, `@dependabot unignore express [< 1.9, > 1.8.0]` would open a new pull request that includes updates for Express between versions 1.8.0 and 1.9.0.

-{% note %}
+> [!TIP]

-**Tip:** When you want to un-ignore a specific ignore condition, use the `@dependabot show DEPENDENCY_NAME ignore conditions` command to quickly check what ignore conditions a dependency currently has.
+> When you want to un-ignore a specific ignore condition, use the `@dependabot show DEPENDENCY_NAME ignore conditions` command to quickly check what ignore conditions a dependency currently has.

-{% endnote %}

 {% elsif dependabot-version-updates-groups %}